TL;DR

 - How it works: The business owns the policy and pays the premiums.
 If the key person is diagnosed with a specified critical illness, the policy pays a lump sum to the business.

-- Purpose: The funds can be used to cover lost profits, hire a temporary or permanent replacement, reassure lenders and suppliers, or repay a business loan that the individual had guaranteed.
+- Purpose: The funds can be used to cover lost profits, hire a temporary or permanent replacement, reassure lenders and suppliers, or repay a business loan that the individual had subject to terms.

-Shareholder or Partnership Protection This ensures a smooth transition if a business partner or co-shareholder is diagnosed with a critical illness and wishes to exit the business.
+Shareholder or Partnership Protection This can support a smooth transition if a business partner or co-shareholder is diagnosed with a critical illness and wishes to exit the business.

-- Purpose: It guarantees a buyer for the exiting partner's shares, ensures the remaining owners retain control, and prevents shares from falling into the hands of an inexperienced family member.
+- Purpose: It may help provide a buyer for the exiting partner's shares, can help support the remaining owners retain control, and prevents shares from falling into the hands of an inexperienced family member.

 Executive Income Protection This is an income protection policy owned and paid for by a limited company for a valued employee or director.